 - June 2009: PhD in Education, University of Oslo, Norway

 - June 2004: MPhil in International and Comparative Education, University of Oslo

 - July 1998: BA in Educational Psychology, Addis Ababa University, Ethiopia

-- Digital technologies in learning, teaching, and research
+- Digital technologies in learning and teaching

 - Quality of education